-The Humboldt County Jail.
+The Humboldt County jail.

 Prior to the outbreak, Karges said staff were required to test for COVID-19 weekly, while inmates were tested during an initial 10-day quarantine after being booked into the facility.
 Those who refused testing were required to complete a 14-day quarantine.
-After the initial intake period, inmates were tested when requested “and/or” symptomatic, while inmates who were symptomatic but refusing tested were moved into isolation in the medical unit.
+After the initial intake period, inmates were tested when requested “and/or” symptomatic, while inmates who were symptomatic but refusing a test were moved into isolation in the medical unit.

-It's unclear what percentage of jail staff and inmates have been fully vaccinated, which have been shown to help prevent infections, extreme disease and death.
+It's unclear what percentage of jail staff and inmates have been fully vaccinated, which has been shown to help prevent infections, extreme disease and death.
 The Humboldt County Board of Supervisors considered mandating vaccinations for county employees in October, but instead decided

 to require unvaccinated employees to undergo weekly testing for the virus.